-Querying massive datasets can be time consuming and expensive without the right hardware and infrastructure.
-Google BigQuery solves this problem by enabling super-fast, SQL-like queries against append-only tables, using the processing power of Google's infrastructure.
+Storing and querying massive datasets can be time consuming and expensive without the right hardware and infrastructure.
+Google BigQuery is an enterprise data warehouse that solves this problem by enabling super-fast SQL queries using the processing power of Google's infrastructure.
 Simply move your data into BigQuery and let us handle the hard work.
 You can control access to both the project and your data based on your business needs, such as giving others the ability to view or query your data.

 Projects are top-level containers in Google Cloud Platform.
 They store information about billing and authorized users, and they contain BigQuery data.
 Each project has a friendly name and a unique ID.

-You share BigQuery data with others by setting ACLs on datasets, not on the tables within them.
+You share BigQuery data with others by defining roles and setting permissions for organizations, projects, and datasets, but not on the tables within them.
 For more information, see Access Control.

-Jobs are actions you construct and BigQuery executes on your behalf to load data, export data, query data, or copy data.
+Jobs are actions you construct and that BigQuery executes on your behalf to load data, export data, query data, or copy data.
 Since jobs can potentially take a long time to complete, they execute asynchronously and can be polled for their status.
-BigQuery saves a history of all jobs associated with a project, accessible via the Google Developers Console.
+BigQuery saves a history of all jobs associated with a project, accessible via the Google Cloud Platform Console.

 Interacting with BigQuery